 Richard Barron – the State decided to take on the cost of processing and mailing the ballots.
 The state also took on the cost of mailing.
 This vendor has a lot of experience mailing absentee ballots, Runback.
 The state will give them a file and there will be a ballot code with each voter depending on their district.
 They will issue ballots based upon their code.

-Vernetta Nuriddin – I saw about lawsuit from the ACLU brought about our absentee process.
+Vernetta Nuriddin – I saw a lawsuit brought about our absentee process.
 I’m talking about the postage requirement.
 Share different ways how voters can get their request for free and drop off for free.
 I want to make sure it is verbalized that our voters can email that request to the department and bring in the actual ballot to an early vote site.
 There are ways that voters can get their ballot with no postage and I want that mentioned.

 Richard Barron – We’re accepting applications via email and fax.
 If someone wants to take a picture and email or send by regular mail they can do that.
 In regards to the ballot, they can drop off ballots at one of our offices.
 We are going to determine whether we can accept ballots at different locations around the county.
 Somebody’s going to have to mail the ballot in or drop it off.
 There is a list of people who can drop off ballots for individuals as well.